Best Grow Lights for Indoor Plants: A Practical Guide

 Light Intensity: PAR and Lumens

 Plants measure usable light in PAR (Photosynthetically Active Radiation), not lumens.
-Lumens measure brightness for human eyes; a grow light listing only lumens tells you little about plant performance.
+Lumens measure brightness for human eyes, so a grow light listing only lumens tells you little about how plants will respond.
 Low-light plants like pothos need 50-150 PAR; medium-light plants need 150-250 PAR; high-light plants need 250-450+ PAR.

-How to fix it: Check product listings for PPFD (a PAR measurement at a specific distance) rather than relying on lumens alone.
+What to do: Check product listings for PPFD (a PAR measurement at a specific distance) rather than relying on lumens alone.
 Reputable LED brands publish PPFD charts for their fixtures.

 -